 Students from the EU, and from around the world are a valued and important part of our campus community.
 We have welcomed students from 17 European countries onto 27 courses including business, art and design, media and computing to social science and sport.

 EU referendum/Brexit - note for 2018 and 2019 students and applicants

-As a result of the UK’s decision to leave the EU following the referendum in June 2016, we are continuing to keep you informed as to the implications for studying at the University of Gloucestershire.
+As a result of the UK’s decision to leave the EU (Brexit) following the referendum in June 2016, we are continuing to keep you informed as to the implications for studying at the University of Gloucestershire.

 A statement made by Jo Johnson on 21 April 2017 confirmed that EU students applying to the University of Gloucestershire in the 2018/19 academic year will remain eligible for undergraduate, masters and postgraduate financial support.
 The statement also confirms that EU students will remain eligible for student loans and Research Council studentships for the duration of their course.

 Implications for student finance

 - Current EU students studying in the UK will continue to receive UK Tuition Fee Loans and grants until they finish their course.

 - Applications for loans and/or grants for students starting in 2019 will be assessed against existing eligibility criteria, and will be provided in the normal way.